 - a.)
-Describe how your business or organization will manage the project. - b.)
+Describe how your business or organization will manage the project.
+Is administrative capacity adequate? - b.)
 Briefly describe your business or organization's system of accounting.
 How are funding sources accounted for separately?
 What are your auditing procedures? - c.)
-Briefly describe your business or organization's other sources of funding or operating revenue.
+How are your accounting controls sufficient to ensure reliable data, operational efficiency and compliance with generally accepted accounting principles? - d.)
+If any part of program services are to be subcontracted, describe the process that will be used for subcontractor selection.
+Describe the work to be performed under each subcontract. - e.)
+Briefly describe your business' or organization's other sources of funding or operating revenue.